Thinnings and timber stand improvement improve the vigor and value of existing forest stands. There are many ways to do this.

 Choose the right kind of thinning

-Like choosing the right silvicultural system, choosing the right kind of thinning for your woodland can be somewhat complex.
-That decision depends on factors such as:
+Choosing the right kind of thinning for your woodland can be complex.
+Your decision depends on factors such as:

 - Site characteristics.